reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ![Blueprint Compilation Process](bytecode_compilationflow.png){: width="400"}

+> Note that the order in that document is slightly different from the actual codebase, the image reflects the actual order.
+{: .prompt-info}

 ### Digesting the Process
 Although technically, this is only a tiny tini bit of the whole compilation process after we hit the "Compile" button, it's still a lot to digest.